 - What type of procedure will you use?

-- Afterward, what are my chances of having poorer vision or becoming totally blind in that eye?
+- What are my chances of having poorer vision after surgery?

 - How well should I ultimately be able to see out of the operated eye?